-Any employee who discovers a violation of this Acceptable Use Policy shall immediately notify the Director of IT and the Vice President of Human Resources.
+Any employee who discovers a violation of this Acceptable Use Policy shall immediately notify the Vice President of IT and the Director of Human Resources or the Senior Vice President of Human Resources.
 Any employee found to have violated this policy may be subject to disciplinary action, up to and including termination of employment.
 Employees using Association computer systems for defamatory, illegal, or fraudulent purposes also are subject to civil liability and/or criminal prosecution.